-The pieces of art displayed in this section were all produced in our Art for Seniors workshops.
+The pieces of art displayed in this section were all produced in our Arts for seniors classes.

 Carol Georgiev